poum/cucumber-json2report/README.md

 Propose your own !

 The next improvement will be:
-- a tag page as the cucmber-reporting one
+- a tag page as the cucmber-reporting one (almost finished)
 - a config file
+- compatibility with other major browsers

 Bugs ?
 ------